allenmr/communicatehealth.github.io/_posts/2017-06-15-passing-content-to-dev.md

 **If an edit doesn't change the length of the line, odds are good we are going to miss it**

 ## Why good formatting matters
-We often use [Wordup](https://communicatehealth.github.io/wordup/) to convert Word Docs to HTML, but sometimes it strips things out.
-The best way to ensure this doesn't happen is to make sure your document is well formatted from the start:
+We often use [Wordup](https://communicatehealth.github.io/wordup/) to convert Word Docs to HTML, but it is only as smart as the content that goes into it.
+If it isn't sure, it may delete or reformat in unexpected ways!
+The best way to keep your content intact is to make sure your document is well formatted from the start:
 * Use headers in the correct order (H1 > H2 > H3, etc)
 * Format paragraph spacing (don't use empty paragraphs between content)
 * Accept all changes and turn of tracking unless these changes are specifically for the developer (see below for more details)